tlhumphrey2/EasyFastHPCCoAWS/StopStartHPCC/README.md

 Admin Instance

 Here are the instructions for setting up a small instance that can be used to start and stop your hpcc cluster.
 By doing this, you can reduce the AWS charges significantly.
 This instance will always be running.
-But, because it is small and no EBS volume is attached to it, the cost will be small.
+But, because it is small and only the root EBS volume is attached to it, the cost will be small.

 1. From the github repo, <https://github.com/tlhumphrey2/EasyFastHPCCoAWS>, put the contents of the StopStartHPCC folder in an s3 bucket (I call my bucket, s3://StopStartHPCC).
 ALSO PUT your private key file in the s3 bucket (the same one you use for the cluster).